hannahaisyam/Python_Practice_Sets/README.md

 # Python_Practice_Sets
-These are practice sets that
+These are python practice sets to improve my problem solving skills and get a better understadning python language.